As an Employer, How Does the Program Work?

 - Be able to pass a substance abuse screening as required by NPGA and/or employer

-In order to sponsor an apprentice in a program, a company must:
+In order to participate in the NPGA Registered Apprenticeship Program, a company must:

 - Ensure adequate and safe equipment and facilities for training and supervision